MicahXX/67-Negator/README.md

 ## Configuration
 - TOKEN — Discord bot token (required).
+- Permissions to view channels and manage messages and also intents.messages = True in bot settings.

 ## Troubleshooting
 - Bot won't start / token errors: ensure TOKEN is set and the token is valid.
+- You dont have a Token where the correct permissions where saved, make a new Token and save perms first.

 ## Links
 - Repository: https://github.com/MicahXX/67-Negator